-They say time is infinite.
+–They say time is infinite.
 Theoretical Physicists may agree, but anyone involved with Projects knows only too well that time is finite.
-No matter what you are delivering in your portfolio or project, there never seems to be quite enough time to get everything the customer wants delivered.
+No matter what you are delivering in your portfolio or project, there never seems to be quite enough time to get everything the customer wants delivering.
 More often than not, we end up negotiating on scope – agreeing which scope items are mandatory, and which can be skipped without affecting the business case.

 The Categories are defined as follows:

-Won’t have Requirements labeled as Won’t have are agreed by stakeholders as the least-critical items.
-This is not to say that they are not valuable – just that they are not needed at this time and can either be dropped, or pushed to a later delivery window.
+Won’t-Have Requirements labeled as Won’t-Have are agreed by stakeholders as the least-critical items.
+This is not to say that they are not valuable – just that they are not needed at this time and can either be dropped or pushed to a later delivery window.

 The problem with MoSCoW

 The problem with this prioritization approach lies not with the method itself, but with its application.
 Imagine a scenario where your team has a backlog of requirements that the sales and marketing team would like a product team to invest in.
 These types of requests are typically backed by a sense of urgency and promises of high-value sales/conversions.
 Based on our MoSCoW ranking system, we would categorize these based on their ability to deliver tremendous and immediate business benefits and would, therefore, classify them as ‘Must-Have.’
 Other items are descoped, or recategorized to compensate.
 The danger with this approach is that it is typically the exciting and new requirements that end up making the cut, while anything that can be put off ends up being deferred indefinitely.
 A typical pattern is for work such as refactoring, maintenance, and efficiency improvements shelved in favor of new features.

 In the 1980s, Noriaki Kano developed the Kano Model of Customer Satisfaction.
 Using the model, we can divide requirements into three categories: Baseline Expectations, Linear Satisfiers, and Delighters.